 A popular desert here is Ducana, which is a dumpling made from sweet potato and coconut, then cooked in banana leaves.

-St Lucia or Antigua: Which one should you visit?
+St Lucia or Antigua: Which One is the Better Choice?

 Both islands have their own unique charm, however if you’re looking for white sand beaches and turquoise swimming waters than Antigua wins hands down.
-The island is easier to get around than St Lucia, and tends to be more orientated to tourists.
+The island is easier to get around than St Lucia too, and tends to be more orientated to tourists.

 St Lucia is more rough and ready, however the scenery is breathtaking with the iconic Pitons the star of the show.
 If you want a holiday with a bit of everything – sunbathing, exploring, snorkeling, and walking – then St Lucia is the best choice.